 “Anything can become a mood board,” says Archivings.Stacks.
 “I don’t see my account as a moodboard necessarily.
 It’s just a reference or the base of a thought and things catapult from there, a random stream of consciousness that’s based on what I see and appreciate in the moment.”
 For them, it started by diving into ’90s runway magazines about Tokyo Fashion Week.
 “That was my step into this sort of thing.
 I would put everything on my website, archivings.net.
 But I slowly made the trek over to social media.”

-For Hidden, a graphic designer based in the Channel Islands, it was an exercise rooted in their day job.
+For Hidden, a graphic designer based in New York, it was an exercise rooted in their day job.
 “I’d been working freelance and wanted to show my clients what inspired me,” they said via email.
 “After a few weeks, I was obsessed with reminiscing over past releases that I’d loved and the small audience I’d gained seemed to enjoy it, too.
 For me, it was quite therapeutic… [it] gave me a clear understanding of what I liked and helped me to put that into my work.”

 Starting in the mid-’00s, Hidden began hoarding photos.
 Instagram simply became the outlet of choice.
 Striking the balance of what’s interesting and controversial can be difficult, but a lot of it is rooted in going down rabbit holes to find something new.
 “With fashion as a whole, it’s impossible to dig deep in every corner and every piece of clothing,” says Archived Dreams.
 “But I’m really into the nostalgic feeling that photos bring.
 I keep learning new things and I like sharing them.
 I try to make it simple so people can get a glimpse of the world that exists.”